mjdominus/util/README.md

 `1.2k` and similarly.
 Use `-b` to use powers of 2 instead of powers of 10.

+`path` prints out your `$PATH` variable, one entry per line, so that you can iterate over the components with `for` or pipe them into `grep` or whatever.
+A future version will perform the opposite transformation.

 `pgrep` is an implementation of `grep` in Perl that uses Perl regular expressions, implements a couple of features I use a lot, and eliminates a vast number of features I never use.